awangga/mail2skype/README.md

 # mail2skype
 Add skype contact(by send chat message) from email inbox body.
+Tested on Mac OSX Lion.

 How It Works :
  1. Send email to your gmail account with any subject with body only skype id wnd with #, example : awangga.net#